 • Supporting the development of a best practice guide on using smart technology to identify self-disconnection.

-Ed Dodman, director of regulatory affairs at Ombudsman Services, which runs the Energy Ombudsman scheme, welcomed the announcement.
+Ed Dodman, director of regulatory affairs at Trust Alliance Group, which runs the Energy Ombudsman scheme, welcomed the announcement.

 “We know from the complaints we handle that complicated and hard-to-understand bills are a real source of frustration for customers, including those in vulnerable circumstances, and can lead to a breakdown in trust between customer and supplier.
 It’s therefore encouraging to see suppliers signing up to improvements in this area.